parse-community/docs/_includes/android/users.md

 ## Twitter Users

 As with Facebook, Parse also provides an easy way to integrate Twitter authentication into your application.
-The Parse SDK provides a straightforward way to authorize and link a Twitter account to your `%{ParseUser}`s.
+The Parse SDK provides a straightforward way to authorize and link a Twitter account to your `ParseUser`s.
 With just a few lines of code, you'll be able to provide a "log in with Twitter" option in your app, and be able to save their data to Parse.

 ### Setup